fiji-hpc/parallel-macro/slurm_example_scripts/README.md

 # What's being run

+... the **MPI-aware scripts**.

-Let's assume here that the computational environment is functional and the scripts are reporting two things:
+Let's assume here that the computational environment is functional and the executed scripts are thus reporting two things:

 - on which compute nodes they appeared, as a proof that the execution was carried at multiple places in parallel time,